Yan Xishan: Retirement in Taiwan

-Yan accompanied the central government to Sichuan and then Taiwan.
-After Chiang's arrival in Taiwan in March 1950, Yan enjoyed the title of Chiang's "senior advisor" (tzu-cheng) but in reality was "utterly powerless".
-Chiang may have held a long-term grudge against Yan for the activities on behalf of Li in Guangdong.
-At one point, Yan requested permission to go to Japan, but was not allowed to leave Taiwan without relinquishing a large portion of his Shanxi wealth which he had taken during his flight from Taiyuan and invested abroad.

-He retained a handful of his old followers and spent most of his remaining years writing books on philosophy, history, and contemporary events (e.g. The Error of Communism, The Impending World Crisis, The Road to Cosmopolitanism), which he frequently had translated into English.
 His late philosophical perspective has been described as "anti-communist and anti-capitalist Confucian utopianism."
 Several months before the Korean War Yan published a book, Peace or World War, in which he predicted that North Korea would invade South Korea, South Korea would be quickly overcome, the United States would intervene on the side of South Korea, and Communist China would intervene on the side of North Korea.
 All of those events later occurred over the course of the Korean War.

 Yan died in Taiwan on 24 May 1960.
 He was buried in the Qixingjun region of Yangmingshan.
 For decades, Yan's residence and grave were cared for by a small number of former aides, who had accompanied him from Shanxi.
 In 2011, when the last of his aides turned 81 and was unable to care for the residence, the responsibility of maintaining the site was taken over by the Taipei City Government.